django/django-box/README.md

 inside the VM.
 The repository clone for the django-box itself is also in a shared folder at `/vagrant`.

-`virtualenvwrapper` is installed so you may run, for example:

-    (vm) $ workon py3.5

 The test settings are available in `/home/vagrant/djangodata/test_*.py`.
-These files are available to each virtualenv via symlinks.
+These files are put onto the `PYTHONPATH` when running the tests.

-Chrome is pre-installed so that Django's selenium tests can be run in headless mode in a virtual display (with the id `:99`).
+Chrome is pre-installed so that Django's selenium tests can be run in headless mode with a virtual display (id `:99`).
 For example, you may run a specific test like so:

-    (vm) $ runtests2.7-sqlite3 admin_widgets --selenium chrome
+    (vm) $ runtests27-sqlite3 admin_widgets --selenium chrome

 Building the documentation
 --------------------------

-To build the documentation, simply activate one of the virtualenvs and run the Sphinx build command:
+To build the documentation, change to the docs directory and call a make task:

-    workon py2.7
-    cd /django/docs
+    (vm) $ cd /django/docs
-    make html
+    (vm) $ make html

 Vagrant command tips
 --------------------